SergiPerez73/Spotify/README.md

 Before executing the code, we need to have an account on Spotify for Developers.
 Inside it, we have to go to the Dashboard and create a new app.
 Once the app has been created, we would be given a Client ID and a Client Secret that we will need to execute to connect to the API from the code.

-As we not only want to extract public information, but also information of our most listened songs, we will need to bring access to ourselved to get a Token that will also be used when connecting to the API.
+As we not only want to extract public information, but also information of our most listened songs, we will need to bring access to ourselves to get a Token that will also be used when connecting to the API.
 To get that token, we can follow the instructions from the Documentation of the official website:

 [Spotify API: Access token](https://developer.spotify.com/documentation/web-api/concepts/access-token)